codefrau/SqueakJS/README.md

 This GitHub repository contains mainly the interpreter.
 The HTML user interface is written using the Lively Kernel.
 The "demo" directory contains a bare-bones html page, just enough to run the VM, and a "mini.image" (a stripped-down Squeak 2.2).
-The "etoys" directory has an html page to run an Etoys image from an external server.
+The "etoys" directory has an html page to run an Etoys image from an external server, and "scratch" runs a Scratch image.
 Please visit the [project home page][homepage]!

 Running it